Disability Services Contact

 At all stages of the appeals process, the Student Services Representative will be available to provide information regarding any issue relevant to the student’s appeal.

 The role of the Student Services Representative is to assess the documentation of disabilities and to approve the appropriate accommodations in an objective manner on behalf of the Divinity School.
 The Student Services Representative also assists faculty and staff in understanding the need for appropriate accommodations.

-For additional information regarding policies, procedures and services for students with disabilities, please contact the Student Services Representative at 585-340-9500.
-All members of the Divinity School community are welcome to bring questions or concerns to the Vice President for Enrollment Services and/or the Student Services Representative.
+For additional information regarding policies, procedures and services for students with disabilities, please contact the Student Services Representative at 585-340-9633.
+All members of the Divinity School community are welcome to bring questions or concerns to the Student Services Representative.